Job Catalog: Talent Management via Skills and Job Mapping

 The only way to utilize the modern HR trends is by staying data-driven in the approach to talent, and job catalogs help you do that.

-Compiling a job catalog is important because it ensures that every bit of information relating to the job positions in the company is gathered in one location.
+Compiling a job catalog is important because it centralizes all information related to job positions within the company.

 Building a uniform job catalog is a challenge, especially for organizations with insufficient in-house capacity or knowledge.

 The amount of effort this will require depends on the organization’s maturity.
-The more data-driven an organization is, the less work it will be.
+The more data-driven and focused on strategic talent management an organization is, the less work it will be.

 Here are five easy steps to create a job catalog in 2023.